Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

 \subsection{Which DNN is More Efficient for Learning Precoding?}

-Under the assumption that the training and test samples are with identical distribution, it has been proved that for a given number of training samples, the estimation error of a DNN increases with the size of its hypothesis space \cite{anthony1999neural}.
-The hypothesis space of a DNN is the family of functions representable by the DNN, which depends on its architecture and scale.
-For a given architecture, the estimation error can be reduced by using fewer trainable parameters, but the approximation error may increase.

-Introducing appropriate inductive biases into the architecture of a DNN can achieve a better tradeoff between the two kinds of errors, which makes the DNN more efficient.
+Introducing appropriate inductive biases into the architecture of a DNN can achieve a better trade-off between the approximation and estimation errors.
+This makes the DNN more efficient, i.e., requiring less training samples and trainable parameters to achieve an expected performance.
 As shown in Fig. \ref{fig_est_appr}(c), by imposing constraints on the function family able to be represented, one can reduce the hypothesis space of the DNN and thus decrease the estimation error for a given training set.
-If the imposed inductive bias matches with the property of the policy, then the best-fitted policy $\hat{f}^\star(\cdot)$ still lies in the reduced hypothesis space, and the approximation error remains.
+If the imposed inductive bias matches with the property of the policy, then the best-fitted policy $\hat{f}^\star(\cdot)$ still lies in the reduced hypothesis space, which leads to less estimation error without changing the approximation error.
 Mismatched inductive biases, however, incur larger approximation error, which has to be reduced by enlarging the scale of the DNN.

 In the sequel, we prove that the EdgeGNN exhibits matched inductive bias to the precoding policy, but CNN does not.
 Hence, the EdgeGNN has lower estimation error bound and is more efficient than the CNN and FNN.